How to File an IRS Audit Reconsideration Request

 An audit reconsideration request is the process by which a taxpayer is allowed to dispute the results of a recent audit of their tax return.
 If you disagree with audit results that prompted the IRS to assess additional taxes to you or a tax credit was reversed, the IRS may very well agree to take a second look at your case.

-You might be eligible to request an audit reconsideration if the following conditions are met:
+You might be eligible to request an audit reconsideration if the following four conditions are met:

 - The tax return in question must already be filed.